emaric/gittodoro-ts/README.md

 ### Actor: Github User

 1. - [ ] Github Users can read the default Duration
+1. - [ ] Github Users can modify the default Duration.
+1. - [ ] Github Users can reset the default Duration.
 1. - [ ] Github Users can define Durations for their Sessions.
 1. - [ ] Github Users can sign in to the app.
 1. - [x] Github Users can start Sessions.